-Rainbow Tetra (Nematobrycon Lacortei) Fish Species Profile
+Rainbow Tetra (Nematobrycon Lacortei) Species Profile & Care Guide

 The Rainbow Tetra is uncommon and rare in the hobby, but they are a beautiful, hardy, and a peaceful shoaling species.
 Still, they can be somewhat territorial and may bully other fish.
 Yet, as long as you have a group of 8 or more they can happily be kept with other species in the community aquarium.